Jace Peterson Preview, Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Jace Peterson (.167 slugging percentage in past 10 games, including no homers), take on starter Hunter Greene and the Cincinnati Reds at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Jace Peterson and his .429 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Fernando Cruz and the Cincinnati Reds at Chase Field, Saturday at 8:10 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Reds.
+In his most recent game, he collected three RBI (going 2-for-4 with two triples) against the Reds.

 Jace Peterson Game Info & Props vs. the Reds